geesawra/geesawra.industries/content/posts/cloudflare-atpages.md

 After some initial success, I quickly encountered the same issue I had during the [first iteration](/posts/pds-website.html): you can't easily hotlink a blog post online and expect it to work, because the Service Worker is only installed when visiting the website's root.

-I [complained on Bluesky](https://bsky.app/profile/geesawra.industries/post/3lng6cbuqss2z) and turns out Cloudflare Pages allows you to do custom redirects and stuff like that, for free, without hosting anything yourself.
+I [complained on Bluesky](https://bsky.app/profile/geesawra.industries/post/3lng6cbuqss2z) and it turns out **Cloudflare Pages** allows you to do custom redirects and stuff like that, for free, without hosting anything yourself.

 I wanted to replicate the same workflow as any common Hugo user, which boils down to `git commit`, `git push` and poof, your new blogpost is available on your website.